 Upper-middle-range chain that's starting to show its years

-The property draws a mix of business travelers and vacationing families, the latter of which most certainly make good use of the hotel’s large outdoor/indoor pool.
-The circular lobby bar has a grand piano and is popular with business travelers and the happy hour crowd from nearby office buildings.
+The Omni Austin Southpark delivers the chain's reputable service in a location that’s outside the city.
+The 313-room property draws a mix of business travelers and vacationing families, the latter of which most certainly make good use of the hotel’s large outdoor/indoor pool, which is heated and has an indoor whirlpool and plenty of outside lounge space.
+The attractive lobby is garnished with plants and flowers, and its circular lobby bar has a grand piano and is popular with business travelers and the happy hour crowd from nearby office buildings.

 Just off I-35, 5 miles south of Downtown Austin and conveniently located near Austin’s tech corridor

 Southeast Austin isn't exactly a hub of activity.
-This mixed business and residential sector is five miles south of Downtown Austin, so a rental car is a must for visitors staying in this area.
+This mixed business and residential sector is five miles south of DowntownAustin, so a car is a must for visitors staying in this area -- there is almost nothing within walking distance.
 Several family-oriented attractions are in the vicinity, including shopping malls and movie theaters, but expect to head Downtown for bars, restaurants, and tourist sites.